psxdev/KallistiOS/utils/dc-chain/README.md

 ## Building the toolchain

-With prerequisites installed (and optionally a `Makefile.cfg` set up with desired custom options), the toolchains are ready to be built.
+With prerequisites installed and a `Makefile.cfg` set up with desired configuration, the toolchain is ready to be built.

-In the `dc-chain` directory, you may run (for **BSD**, please use `gmake` instead):
+In the toolchain builder directory, simply run:
 ```
 make
 ```
-This will build the `sh-elf` toolchain as well as the `gdb` debugger.
-If you wish to also build the `arm-eabi` toolchain, run `make all` instead.
-If you wish to build the `sh-elf` toolchain alone without the `gdb` debugger, run `make build-sh4` instead.
+and the toolchain builder will build the toolchain using the configuration set up in `Makefile.cfg`. *Note: **BSD** users will want to use `gmake` here instead.*

-Depending on your hardware and environment, this process may take minutes to several hours, so please be patient!
+Depending on your computer hardware and environment, this process may take minutes to several hours, so please be patient!

 If anything goes wrong, check the output in `logs/`.

 ## Cleaning up files

-After the toolchain compilation, you may save space by cleaning up downloaded and temporary generated files by entering:
+After the toolchain compilation, you may clear space by cleaning up downloaded and temporary generated files by entering:
 ```
 make distclean